-An entryway can tell you a lot about someone.
+An entryway can reveal a lot about someone.
 Do they toss their keys in a catchall bowl or tuck them away in a drawer?
-Do they use their front hall as a dumping ground for daily gear or is their coatrack unsettlingly tidy?
-These are the details that shape our perceptions.
+Do they use the front hall as a dumping ground for daily gear or is their coatrack next-level tidy?
+These are the details that shape our first impressions.

-What no one tells you about designing a great entry is that there’s more to it than topping a console with a few trinkets and a vase.
-And while there aren’t any hard-and-fast rules, we’ve noticed that almost all our favorite entryways share a handful of key characteristics.
-Read on for the seven things you’ll always find in a stylish entryway (but probably never noticed).
+There’s more to designing a great entry than topping a console with a few trinkets and a vase.
+And while there aren’t any hard-and-fast rules, we’ve noticed that all our favorite entryways share a handful of key characteristics.
+Here are seven things you’ll always find.

 A High-Contrast Mirror